vanshjangir/afx/README.md

 ### AFX - Async Function Execution
 Simple preemptive scheduler to execute functions asynchronously(x86_64 only).
-Works for cpu bound tasks only, i.e. anything that makes a thread go to sleep will not work reliably.
-Implementation details [here](https://vanshjangir.github.io/devlog/1_afx.html).
+Works for cpu bound tasks only and anything that makes a thread go to sleep will not work reliably, which makes it entirely useless.
+Implementation details [here](https://vanshjangir.github.io/blogs/1_afx.html).

 ### Compilation
 STACK_SIZE is the size of the dedicated stack used by every async function/routine.
 If not passed, it will be 8KB.
 If segfaults or core dumps are occuring for no obvious reasons, try increasing the STACK_SIZE. `-fno-omit-frame-pointer` flag needs to be passed, as maintaining frame pointer is essential.